raksshana/SlugSync/README.md

 ## Backend Architecture & Core Functionality
 - RESTful FastAPI backend supporting full CRUD operations for events:
 (ADD SCREENSHOTS FROM RENDER)
-  - Create:
+  - Create:Authorized club representatives will post events through an API

-  - Read:
+  - Read:Users can retrieve event listings and details

-  - Update:
+  - Update:Event data can be modified by authorized users

-  - Delete:
+  - Delete:Events can be removed through authorized requests

 - Authentication and role-based access control (host vs. student)